Search here...

 My aunt came to visit me on Lolland and I had lots of fun showing her around the island.
 I spent a weekend in northeast Zealand visiting an old friend and her dog.
 I also travelled home to East Jutland for a weekend to see my family and celebrate my grandmother’s birthday in the gorgeous town of Ry.
 I spent two weekends biking around on Lolland, first a short ride of some twenty kilometres to the villages of Holeby, Sædinge and Nebbelunde, and then a 66-kilometre ride in unbearably hot weather with 30+ degrees around southern Lolland where I came by castles, a tiny local museum, six tiny marinas dotted along the coast and Lolland’s largest rock.

 I took advantage of the many spring holidays the following two weekends, and headed to Germany.
-First on a trip with A to Saxon Switzerland.
+First on a trip with my partner to Saxon Switzerland.
 We chose Děčín in Czech Republic as our base for exploring the area as it was much cheaper than staying on the German side, but the city turned out to be much more than just a convenient place to sleep.
 We really liked Děčín, which is small and cozy and nestled beneath the low mountains that make up the Czech side of the national park.
 While we spent the first day exploring Děčín, we set off for the German part of the national park the remaining two days of our trip.
 We explored the medieval hilltop fortress Königstein in depth and hiked around its base, and spent a day hiking in the rocky mountains above Kurort Rathen where the famous Bastei bridge is located.

 Five days later, I was off to Berlin.
 June had just begun and Berlin had warmed up significantly.
 We enjoyed some summer days in the city and spent a lot of time walking around Kreuzberg and exploring Teufelsberg, a “mountain” which was built of 26.000.000 m3 rubble from demolished buildings, and which is a mecca for graffiti and street art, and arguably one of the most awesome places in Berlin!